 The key, thought Haywood, was to cross the line from performative activism to impact.
 Her campus job gave her an opportunity to do just that.
-At the Office of Engagement Initiatives (OEI), Haywood works to ensure diversity, equality, and quality participation within the Cornell community.
-OEI encourages learning through community engagement and fosters respect across difference, creativity, and personal growth by funding community-engaged learning projects for faculty and students, hosting workshops about community involvement, and promoting courses that have a community-engaged component.
+At the David M. Einhorn Center for Community Engagement [previously the Office of Engagement Initiatives or OEI], Haywood works to ensure diversity, equality, and quality participation within the Cornell community.
+The Einhorn Center encourages learning through community engagement and fosters respect across difference, creativity, and personal growth by funding community-engaged learning projects for faculty and students, hosting workshops about community involvement, and promoting courses that have a community-engaged component.
 They also work to support a network of Cornellians dedicated to making change through community involvement.

 Community Engagement during a Pandemic

-The pandemic forced major shifts in OEI’s programs.
-The majority of Cornell students were studying remotely, and safety measures meant that OEI had to reimagine what community-engaged learning looks like.
+The pandemic forced major shifts in the Einhorn Center’s programs.
+The majority of Cornell students were studying remotely, and safety measures meant that the Einhorn Center had to reimagine what community-engaged learning looks like.
 The Community-Engaged Student Travel Grants were altered to accommodate restrictions on domestic and international travel.
 Most projects that originally involved working overseas, in Kenya or Tanzania for example, had to be adapted to engage students’ local communities.
 As a result, the travel grant program became the Serve in Place Fund.

-The situation presented challenges both for the students seeking funding and for OEI’s mission.
-Many of the community projects that students proposed lacked a core OEI value: diversity.
+The situation presented challenges both for the students seeking funding and for the Einhorn Center’s mission.
+Many of the community projects that students proposed lacked a core Einhorn Center value: diversity.
 “We saw a huge decline in people interacting with Black and Indigenous communities,” Haywood says.

 Haywood had to figure out what was happening and how to fix it.
 “Over the summer, we were saying that Black lives matter but wrestling with how do we put actions behind our words?
 That was kind of the question that we were tasked with, and I had to find a way to answer it.
 This research was a way to answer it.”